eloqute/api_v2/README.md

 - `git push heroku main`
 - you might need to `heroku run npm run migrate` and/or `heroku run npm run seed` if you've added migrations or seeds.

-To populate the production db from a legay DB dump you need to use `heroku config` to get the production $DATABASE_URL, then run `SSL_MODE=true scripts/import $BOOKS_DB_URL $CONTENT_DB_URL $PRODUCTION_DB_URL` *on your local machine* passing this database url.
+To populate the production db from a legay DB dump you need to use `heroku config` to get the production $DATABASE_URL, then run `export SSL_MODE=true; scripts/import $BOOKS_DB_URL $CONTENT_DB_URL $PRODUCTION_DB_URL` *on your local machine* passing this database url.
 This way, we don't need to upload the sqlite files somewhere online for heroku to get at them.
 Note that you need to set the `SSL_MODE` environment variable!

  Any questions, ask Tim!